 This is Zone 4, the Threshold zone.

-It’s called the threshold zone because as the body works it produces lactic acid.
+It’s called the threshold zone because when the body works it produces lactic acid.
 At the same time, the body is trying to eliminate it.
-The trick is finding the point where your body is producing slightly more lactic acid than it can recycle, therefore forcing it to adapt.
+The trick is finding the point where your body is producing slightly more lactic acid than it can recycle it, forcing it to adapt.

-Each session exercises a different energy system in my body.
+Each session trains a different energy system in the body forcing them to adapt.

 The steady run is aerobic and trains endurance.